Summer of 1981

-Through memories of household chores, neighborhood adventures, Good Friday reenactments, solemn processions, and Easter celebrations, the author reflects on the values of faith, friendship, generosity, and community that shaped his youth.
+Through vivid recollections of household chores, neighborhood adventures, Good Friday reenactments, solemn religious processions, and joyful Easter celebrations, the memoir portrays the traditions and experiences that shaped my earliest understanding of the world.
+These moments, both ordinary and extraordinary, reveal the enduring values of faith, friendship, generosity, and belonging that defined my youth.

 It was the summer of 1981, and the Lenten season was drawing to a close.
 As expected at that time of year, the days were hot, dry, and often exhausting.